 Jersey Tourist Guide Association

-Societe Jersiaise– Promotes the study of Jersey archaeology, history, natural history, the ancient language and the conservation of the environment.
+Societe Jersiaise– Promotes the study of Jersey archaeology, history, natural history, the ancient language, and the environment’s conservation.